szczyglis-dev/py-gpt/README.md

 Mode that allows the use of agents offered by `LlamaIndex`.

-Includes built-in agents:
+Includes built-in agents (Workflow):

-- OpenAI
+- FunctionAgent
 - ReAct
 - Structured Planner (sub-tasks)
 - CodeAct (connected to Code Interpreter plugin)

+Includes built-in agents (Legacy):

+- OpenAI Assistants

 In the future, the list of built-in agents will be expanded.